When I was a senior in high school, I had to memorize the Robert Frost poem “Nothing Gold Can Stay” as part of an English assignment.

 The trend of pitching specialists who only face a single batter is ludicrous and is the real reason games are longer.

-Additional pitchers could be used in an extra inning game but I see few reasons why a team cannot field a competitive nine-inning game with four pitchers.
+Additional pitchers could be used in an extra inning game.
+However, I see few reasons why a team cannot field a competitive nine-inning game with four pitchers.

 Speaking of pitchers, another time saving innovation in the pipeline is a pitch clock where pitchers have a set amount of time to pitch.
 Go over the pitch clock and the batter is awarded a ball.